-Small breeds such as Chihuahuas are particularly prone to develop dental diseases due to a very small jaw size and consequent overcrowding of teeth that makes the natural teeth cleaning process through chewing more difficult.
+Small breeds such as Chihuahuas are particularly prone to developing dental diseases due to a very small jaw size, and consequent overcrowding of teeth, that makes the natural teeth cleaning process through chewing more difficult.

-Owners can train their pet to have the teeth brushed daily by using am purpose-made meat flavoured toothpaste which are available from pet shops and vet clinics.
-You can use a soft human toothbrushes or better special canine toothbrushes to sit over the owner’s finger for easy use.
+Owners can train their pet to have the teeth brushed daily by using a purpose-made, meat-flavoured toothpaste which is available from pet shops and vet clinics.
+You can use a soft human toothbrush, or better still a special canine toothbrush, to sit over the owner’s finger for easy use.

 Finally, regular vet checks will help to identify any development of dental disease early on and, if needed, dental scale and polish performed under general anaesthesia will achieve the best results for a healthy mouth.

 This is a condition most likely found in Chihuahua puppies rather than adults and usually occurs after exercise, periods of excitement or after missing a meal.
 Signs of hypoglycaemia include lethargy, sleepiness, uncoordinated walking, unfocused eyes, fainting and seizures.
 Hypoglycaemia can be avoided with adequate nutrition and frequent feedings, especially for Chihuahuas that are younger, smaller, or leaner.

 Chihuahua owners should have a simple sugar supplement on hand to use in emergencies, to be rubbed on the gums and roof of the mouth to rapidly raise the blood sugar level.

 As in other breeds with large protruding eyes, Chihuahuas are prone to eye infections and eye injury as the eyes may water in response to dry air, dust, or airborne allergens.